Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 How To Make Chicken Corn Chowder

 The best part about this recipe is that it is all cooked in a single stock pot on the stove.
-This makes clean-up easy and delivers a hearty and filling dish to warm you up.
+This makes clean-up easy and delivers a filling dish to warm you up.

 OUR RECIPE DEVELOPER SAYS